redhat-performance/quads/README.md

 git review
 ```

 For each patchset our CI will run QUADS through all of the possible command variations, manipulate data and simulate running against systems and then vote on your change.
 In the future this will be improved upon possibly spin up actual systems and interact with network switches.
-We will also be adding Python and Shell checks such as pep8, flake8 and shellcheck.